vjt/cyrus2dovecot/README.md

             Use this *PATH* to the *user*'s seen database file in Cyrus.
 If cyrus.seen is specified as the *PATH*, cyrus2dovecot expects an old-style cyrus.seen file in every Cyrus folder.

+    --sieve-only
+            Only migrate sieve script(s), but no messages or quota Can be used when messages have been migrated with another tool

     -U, --cyrus-sub=*PATH*
             Use this *PATH* to the *user*'s subscription database file in